build-on-aws/content/tutorials/amazon-bedrock-lambda-image-gen-golang/index.md

 ## Conclusion

-In this tutorial, you used AWS CDK to deploy a serverless image generation solution that was implemented using Amazon Bedrock and AWS Lambda, and accessed using a static website on S3 via a CloudFront domain.
+In this tutorial, you used AWS CDK to deploy a serverless image generation solution that was implemented using Amazon Bedrock and AWS Lambda and was accessed using a static website on S3 via a CloudFront domain.

 To stay updated with Generative AI content, visit [this Space](https://community.aws/generative-ai).
 If you are interested in an introductory guide to using the AWS Go SDK and Amazon Bedrock Foundation Models (FMs), [check out this blog post](https://community.aws/concepts/amazon-bedrock-golang-getting-started).